awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.SQLServer.md

 # Microsoft SQL Server database log files<a name="USER_LogAccess.Concepts.SQLServer"></a>

 You can access Microsoft SQL Server error logs, agent logs, trace files, and dump files by using the Amazon RDS console, AWS CLI, or RDS API\.
-For more information about viewing, downloading, and watching file\-based database logs, see [Working with Amazon RDS database log files](USER_LogAccess.md)\.
+For more information about viewing, downloading, and watching file\-based database logs, see [Monitoring Amazon RDS log files](USER_LogAccess.md)\.

 **Topics**
 + [Retention schedule](#USER_LogAccess.Concepts.SQLServer.Retention)